The image

 - the varying types of associations and formation conditions that promote luminescence activity; and

-- the nature of the structure of the apatite host itself.
 This favorable and flexible host structure has not been lost to commercial enterprises, as apatites have long been used as synthetic phosphors in industrial and consumer products.
 (Apatite Luminescence, Glenn A. Waychunas, Reviews in Mineralogy and Geochemistry; January 2002; v.
 48)

 FLUORAPOPHYLLITE KCa4Si8O20(F,OH) 8H2O